 This Vegan Japanese Potato Salad makes the perfect side dish - it's easy to make, irresistibly creamy, and much healthier than the traditional version!

 - 1 teaspoon maple syrup (or sub any other sweetener)

 - 500 g (16oz) potatoes, peeled and diced (use floury potatoes suitable for mashing)

 - Optional: handful of frozen green peas or tinned sweetcorn

-- Soak cashews overnight in cold water or in boiling water for an hour
+Soak cashews overnight in cold water or in boiling water for 15 minutes

 - Drain cashews and add to a blender or food processor along with all other ingredients